 Intelligence alone is not a deterrent against the onslaught of cultural programming.
 The more you expose yourself, the more susceptible you become.
 Negative cultural programming targets two groups in the population, children, and those in crisis.

 The young are easy to indoctrinate.
 Unfortunately, this is a common practice.
-Young minds are easy to program especially by those they trust.
+Young minds are easy to program, especially by those they trust.
 Children trust their parents and adults who appear to have their best interests in mind.
-These people teach them not to touch fire and to be careful near places where they could fall.
+Adults teach them not to touch fire and to be careful near places where they could fall.
 The adults they trust also immerse themselves in the doctrine and dogma of religion.